Cellulose acetate film

 Cellulose acetate film, or safety film, is used in photography as a base material for photographic emulsions.
 It was introduced in the early 20th century by film manufacturers and intended as a safe film base replacement for unstable and highly flammable nitrate film.

+Cellulose diacetate film was first employed commercially for photographic film in 1909.
+Cellulose acetate propionate and cellulose acetate butyrate were introduced in the 1930s, and cellulose triacetate in the late 1940s.
+Acetate films were later replaced by polyester bases.